 Famous words: "I freed thousands of slaves, and could have freed thousands more, if they had known they were slaves."

-Why you should know her: If you have daughters, this is a woman in history who will inspire them to break through the gender lines.
-Marie Curie was the first woman to win the Nobel Peace Prize, in 1903, as well as the only woman to win the award for more than one category.
+In 1903, Curie became the first woman to win the Nobel Peace Prize for her work in physics.
+She also became the only woman to win the award in more than one category.
 She is, without a doubt, the most famous woman scientist in history, especially for her work with radioactive materials.

 Famous words: "Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less."